1. Getting Started

 cmd.exe) isn’t really capable of a customized Git experience, but if you’re using PowerShell, you’re in luck.

-This also works if you’re running PowerShell on a non-Windows platform like Debian.
+This also works if you’re running PowerShell Core on Linux or macOS.

 It looks like this: